That’s Pushing 5000 Years Ago!!!

 Although no evidence of public speeches exists prior to the Greeks, actual ancient Egyptian documentation managed to endure the ages revealing viziers, such as Ptah-Hotep, taught wisdom to young men being groomed for officials and scribes.
 This wisdom encompassed ethics, etiquette and interpersonal relations.
 To successfully know this wisdom, students needed to learn the principals of good behavior and good speech.
 Approximately, ten wisdom books remain, somewhat intact, today.

-The vizier, Ptah-Hotep, seated at the Offering Table (right).
+The vizier, Ptah-Hotep, seated at the Offering Table (above).
 Many scientists believe his writings of maxims or teachings constitute the oldest known book and, certainly, the oldest in existence as seen below.

 He, his father as well as his grandfather, arguably, represent the oldest known philosophers in virtue, ethics and etiquette.
 A big part of this included teaching the knowledge and use of rhetoric.
 With the inclusion of his grandfather, these teachings date back as far as the 28th century BCE.